plone/pastanaga-angular/README.md

 ```

 #### Assets

+Pastanaga-angular is using [Poppins](https://fonts.google.com/specimen/Poppins) fonts and [Quanta](https://github.com/plone/quanta-icons) glyphs.

-If you want to use Pastanaga assets like fonts and glyphs sprite, declare them in `angular.json`:
+If you want to use the same fonts and glyphs sprite, declare Pastanaga assets in `angular.json`:
 - when using npm package:
 ```json
 {